Annie-XIE/summary-os/RDO+XS+Neutron.md

 ### Manual of XenServer+RDO+Neutron

-This manual gives you the instructions on installing OpenStack with Neutron using RDO under RHEL7/CentOS7.
+This manual gives brief instruction on installing OpenStack with Neutron using RDO under RHEL7/CentOS7.

+		Environment:
+			XenServer 6.5
+			CentOS 7.0
+			OpenStack kilo
+			Neutron ML2 plugin/OVS/VLAN

 ##### 1. Install XenServer 6.5
 1.1.
-Ensure that the default SR is EXT3 (in the installer this is called XenDesktop optimised storage)
+Make sure the default SR is EXT3 (in the installer this is called XenDesktop optimised storage)

+1.2 Create network for OpenStack.
+After installing XenServer.
+In our single box environment, we need to create three networks, *Private network*, *Public network*, *VM network*.

 ##### 2. Install Guest VM
+This Guest VM is used as platform for installing OpenStack software.

 2.1.
-One VM per hypervisor using XenServer 6.5 and the RHEL7/CentOS7 templates, which will ensure that they are HVM guests.
+One VM per hypervisor using XenServer 6.5 and RHEL7/CentOS7 templates, also ensure that they are HVM guests.

 ##### 3. Install RDO
 3.1 [RDO Quickstart](https://www.rdoproject.org/Quickstart) gives detailed